National Call to Service Program

 - A cash bonus of $5,000.

-- Repayment of a qualifying student loan not to exceed $18,000.
+- Repayment of a qualifying student loan not more than $18,000.

-- Educational assistance equal to the three-year monthly Montgomery GI Bill Active Duty rate for 12 months.
+- Educational assistance equal to the 3-year monthly MGIB rate for 12 months.

-- Educational assistance equal to 50% of the less-than-three-year monthly Montgomery GI Bill Active Duty rate for 36 months.
+- Educational assistance equal to 50% of the less-than-3-year monthly MGIB rate for 36 months.

-If you enlist under the National Call to Service program, you are not eligible for the MGIB, unless you reenlist at a later date for an additional period of service.
-Contact your recruiter to discuss your eligibility and to enroll in the National Call to Service program.
+If you enlist under the National Call to Service program, you don’t qualify for MGIB, unless you reenlist at a later date for an additional period of service.
+Contact your recruiter to see if you qualify and to enroll in the National Call to Service program.
 This benefit affects your service contract.